amorales187/DH150-chuyin/Assignments/assignment4.md

 View the full transcript [here](https://github.com/yinyinwen/DH150-chuyin/blob/master/images/DH%20150%20Contextual%20Inquiry%20Transcript.pdf).

 Find my observation notes [here](https://github.com/yinyinwen/DH150-chuyin/blob/master/images/Contextual%20Inquiry%20Field%20Notes.pdf).

+## Insights from the interview

+:one: The user feels that there is a disconnect between what goes on in academia versus in the community
+> I do think that Asian American Studies is very centered in academia.
+And sometimes the professors...elaborate these very difficult terminologies and context and it's very hard to like relate it back to community

+:two: In the initial stages of learning about a topic, the user prefers brief, well-organized sources of information
+> So I definitely prefer, like, easier to consume media.
+And I think PBS does a great job of catering to the larger population...
+They have resources for both really young kids and older adults, and PBS is like one of my go-tos.
+I don't like Wikipedia as much because they just put a lot of information and it's hard to siphon out what's really relevant

+:three: When skimming for relevant sources, the user relies on the tags accompanying each search result
+> Okay, so this one looks really good "Public health and the mapping of Chinatown", right?
+Because it has all the words I kinda like want: "epidemics", "living conditions"

+:four: A clear timeline of events (with brief descriptions) helps the user map out their time period of interest
+> So the four ordinances I'm kind of focusing on for my paper is Cubic Air ordinance, Sidewalk ordinance, Queue ordinance, and Laundry ordinance.
+I like how they're chronologically listed out so that I can know when and where that goes from.

 ## Reflection
 Coming into the interview, I thought I had a fairly clear idea of what I wanted to design and who I wanted to design it for.
 I had envisioned a product that I would have loved to have, especially before coming to college.
 However, this contextual inquiry allowed me to step out of my own experience and empathize with the user's.